usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 Below is a link to download a provided spreadsheet that contains the list of domains for ctRSD reactions used to compile the sequences.
 The local file path on where this file is stored is an input to the sequence compiler function.
 Many of the optional inputs to the sequence compiler use the names of sequence domains contained in this Excel workbook - they can be accessed by specifying the name in the first column of the Excel workbook with the appropriate optional parameter.
 To add custom sequences for a domain, one can add a sequence domain with a unique name to a local copy of the Excel workbook in the correct sheet and then use the name of that sequence domain in the sequence compiler optional inputs.

-`ctRSD Domains List Spreadsheet can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Sequence%20Compiler/ctRSD_domains_list.xls>`_
+`ctRSD Domains List Spreadsheet for versions 210 and above can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Sequence%20Compiler/ctRSD_domains_list_210.xls>`_

+The version below has some names used in the 2022 Science Advances and 2023 ACS Syn Bio papers used in verion 200 of the sequence compiler that have since been updated:
+`An older version of the ctRSD Domains List Spreadsheet for version 200 <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Sequence%20Compiler/ctRSD_domains_list_200.xls>`_

 Function Overview